International Center of Photography: DVD

-The ICP Library
+ICP's Library

 The Library of the International Center of Photography serves more than 6,000 visitors a year.
 The information and bibliographic resources it provides are used by ICP staff, patrons, and researchers.
 As of 2008, the Library receives 75 periodicals and serials, and its collection of approximately 20,000 volumes and 2,000 files is available for on-site perusal.

-Library materials are searchable on ICP's online catalog.
-The ICP Library no longer has any library staff.

 The GEH–ICP Alliance

 In 2000, George Eastman House (GEH) and ICP launched the GEH-ICP Alliance, whose fundamental aim is to enhance public understanding and appreciation of photography, through exhibitions, publications, research, scholarship, collection sharing, and the joint website Photomuse.org.

-In this collaboration, the staffs of the International Center of Photography and George Eastman House share resources, pool their expertise, and dovetail their collections for a series of exhibitions called "New Histories of Photography".